 At the other side of the table, two women who might be his wife and a friend were chatting up.
 They didn’t even notice of me, a stranger joining their table, so my guilty feeling of bothering them wasn’t necessary after all.
 The man introduced me to himself saying that they were from Dominica Republic, having a family picnic there and offered me some food.
 I thanked him and tasted a few bits which were quite tasty.
 While I was nibbling the food, looked at the pool nearest me and spotted a small boy who was about 5 – 6 year old.
 He was chubby but a boy of sturdy build and rather very cute.
 Curiously, the boy didn’t swim around but played one thing in one place, a backward somersault diving which looked quite tricky for his age.

 He didn’t fail even once while I was watching which was very impressive, enjoyable and I was quite proud of this stranger boy.
 It wasn’t just his diving that caught my eyes.
 Every time he finished, called and begged his mom who sat at the table the other side of me, to watch him while posing himself for the next diving and, then “Splash”.
 But his mom didn’t show any interest and kept talking with the other woman.
-He even approached his mom at times and begged her to watch him.
+He even approached his mom at times and pleaded with her to watch him.
 Astonishingly, his mom yelled and yelled at him saying “Don’t interrupt me, go away”, then he just ran back to the pool crying in fear.

 I sensed that he was basically so afraid of his mom somehow.
 It was nearly an hour I was there and witnessing this repetitive and sorry episode.
 How on earth a mom refuses to watch her son’s remarkable diving skills and rebukes his plea instead!
 I left there in dismay seeing the boy’s constant begging and pleading with his mom and, then diving into the water with such disappointed and sorrowful eyes.
 I was so sorry for him having such a pathetic mom.